-Each brake pad is provided with a wear indicator groove, which allows you to check the brake pad wear without having to disassemble the brake.
-To check the brake pad wear, check the wear indicator groove.
-If a brake pad has worn to the point that the wear indicator groove has almost disappeared, have a Yamaha dealer replace the brake pads as a set.
+Each brake pad is provided with two wear indicator grooves, which allow you to check the brake pad wear without having to disassemble the brake.
+To check the brake pad wear, check the wear indicator grooves.
+If a brake pad has worn to the point that a wear indicator groove almost appears, have a Yamaha dealer replace the brake pads as a set.